-A Touch of Grace: Book 4 of the Realm Series [Gabriel Crowden, the Marquis of Godown, and Miss Grace Nelson’s story] SOLA’s Dixie Kane Award Award for Historical Romance
+A Touch of Honor: Book 7 of the Realm Series [Baron John Swenton and Miss Lucinda Neville’s story] SOLA’s Dixie Kane Award

 Note!
 Although each book centers in on the lives of two characters, our hero and heroine, the other members of the Realm make appropriate appearances.
 From beginning to end, the stories span some sixteen years.
 [Disclaimer: These are Regency romances.
 Therefore sexual overtones exist, but the books are character driven.]

 It took me more than three years to write these books, and, in truth, I dislike the idea of leaving these characters behind.
 They are very much a part of me.
 As any author can tell you, some characters take over the story while others are just not right for the situation.
 For example, A Touch of Velvet was to be book 1 of the series, but as I was writing it, James Kerrington and Lady Eleanor kept screaming at me, saying their story should be first.
 Moreover, I originally planned for Aidan Kimbolt to match up with another of the Aldridge sisters.
 However, as I wrote her, I did not think Satiné Aldridge was good enough for Aidan.
 [Yes, I do realize I presented Satiné with the qualities I came to despise, but Aidan suffered too much not to find a woman who would hold a stout allegiance to the man.]